Sangeang Api

+Location

 The island of Sangeang is part of the Lesser Sunda Islands.
-It is located northeast of Sumbawa in the Flores Sea, and is 13 km wide with an area of 153 km2.
+It is located northeast of Sumbawa in the Flores Sea and is 13 km wide with an area of 153 km2.

+Historical literature

-The earliest document mentioning about the Sang Hyang Api volcano was found in 14th century Majapahit script of Nagarakretagama.
+The earliest document mentioning the Sang Hyang Api volcano was found in 14th century Majapahit script of Nagarakretagama.

 "Gunung Api" also appears as the name for the mountain in the first chapter of the novel The Long Journey by Johannes V. Jensen.

+Eruptions

+The Sangeang Api and the Satonda volcanoes are eruption centers associated to the Tambora volcano.

+The Sangeang Api erupted in 1988 and the island's inhabitants were evacuated.
+Between its first recorded eruption in 1512 and 1989, it erupted 17 times.
+It erupted again during December 2012 and May 2014.